OI-wiki/i18n/docs/search/heuristic.md

 The process of the evaluation function $f$ is as follows:

-When taking the items, we need to check whether it exceeds the specified volume (feasible pruning).
+When taking an item, check whether it exceeds the capacity (feasible pruning).

-When not taking it, check whether the value of the sum of remaining medicine and existing value is greater than the optimal solution found so far (optimal pruning).
+When not taking it, check whether the sum of the value of remaining medicine plus existing value is greater than the optimal solution found so far (optimal pruning).

 ## Sample code